For Republicans

 Republicans are Already Using Ranked Voting

 From CBS News: the GOP in the Virgin Islands used ranking in their presidential primary.
+This video also explains how ranking works.

 Utah used ranked voting in for their presidential caucuses this year: